0zitro/lsd/doc/lsd.md

 `-I, --ignore-glob <pattern>...`
 : Do not display files/directories with names matching the glob pattern(s).
 More than one can be specified by repeating the argument [default: ]

+`--gitignore`
+: Respect git-style ignore files when listing.
+When enabled, entries ignored by .gitignore files in directories and .git/info/exclude are not displayed. [default: false]

 `--permission <permission>...`
 : How to display permissions [default: rwx for linux, attributes for windows]  [possible values: rwx, octal, attributes, disable]